The List Square Coloring Conjecture fails for bipartite planar graphs and their line graphs: Abstract

 \section{Abstract}

 { Kostochka and Woodall (2001) conjectured that the square of every graph has the same chromatic number and list chromatic number.
 In 2015 Kim and Park disproved this conjecture for non-bipartite and bipartite graphs.
 It was asked by several authors whether this conjecture holds for bipartite graphs with small degrees, claw-free graphs, or line graphs.
-In this paper, we introduce cubic counterexamples to this conjecture to solve three open problems posed by Kim and Park~(2015), Kim, Kwon, and Park~(2015), and Dai, Wang, Yang, and Yu~(2018).
-In addition, we formulate a new revised version for this conjecture by imposing a lower bound on the chromatic number of the square graph in terms of maximum degree. \\ \\ { {\it Keywords}: Square graph; list coloring; chromatic-choosable; claw-free; planar. }} { }
+In this paper, we introduce several kinds of counterexamples to this conjecture to solve three open problems posed by Kim and Park~(2015), Kim, Kwon, and Park~(2015), and Dai, Wang, Yang, and Yu~(2018).
+In particular, we disprove a planar version of this conjecture proposed by Havet, Heuvel, McDiarmid, and Reed (2017).

+This conjecture was originally proposed to make a stronger version of the List Total Coloring Conjecture.
+In order to make a revised version, it remains to decide whether this conjecture holds for bipartite graphs $G$ by imposing a lower bound on the chromatic number of the square graph $G^2$ in terms of its maximum degree as the condition $\chi(G^2) \ge \frac{1}{2} \Delta(G^2)+1$ (or by adding an upper bound on the number of colors used in lists for a weaker version).
+To support this version, we will show that the bipartite condition cannot be dropped even by increasing the lower bound arbitrarily.

+Finally, we investigate non-choosable graphs with bounded maximum degree in bipartite or planar graphs.
+Consequently, we improve several graph constructions due to Erd\H os, Rubin, and Taylor~(1980), Bessy, Havet, and Palaysi (2002), Voigt (1993), Mirzakhani (1996), and Glebov, Kostochka, and Tashkinov (2005) in terms of maximum degree or order.
+In addition, we characterize edge-minimal $3$-chromatic non-$3$-choosable (resp. $4$-chromatic non-$4$-choosable) graphs of order at most $9$ (resp. $11$) and settle a question posed by Nelsen~(2019). \\ \\ { {\it Keywords}: Square graph; list coloring; chromatic-choosable; maximum degree; claw-free; bipartite; planar. }} { }